mohammed-tech-innovator/proximalpolicy-optimization-for-othello-mastery/README.md

-# <span style="color:blue">Proximal Policy Optimization</span> for <span style="color:green">Othello Mastery</span>
+# Proximal Policy Optimization for Othello Mastery

-Step into the world of "<span style="font-style:italic">The Strategic Heuristic Algorithm with Zero-Human Advancement</span>"!
-Our endeavor focuses on mastering the game of Othello through the <span style="text-decoration:underline">sophisticated blend</span> of parallel self-play and the <span style="font-weight:bold">Proximal Policy Optimization algorithm</span>.
+Welcome to the development of "The Strategic Heuristic Algorithm with Zero-Human Advancement"!
+This project focuses on mastering the game of Othello using parallel self-playing and the Proximal Policy Optimization algorithm.

 ## Introduction